 Are There Other All-Electric Vans in Production?

 There are already many electric vans traveling to and from work sites across Europe.
-And Rivian-built Amazon vans are already on the road in the U.S., with another half-dozen all-electric vans coming to American roads in the near future to join the Ford Transit Electric.
+Rivian-built Amazon vans and Chevy Brightdrop vans are already on the road in the North America, with another half-dozen all-electric vans coming to roads in the near future to join the Ford Transit Electric.

 All-electric Amazon delivery trucks built by Rivian are already on the road in the U.S. (Photo credit: Fleet Equipment Magazine)